 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 Barbörukapella

-Kristján Eldjárn believed that the chapel was in square shape judging from the floor, but it was later rebuilt in an oval shape.
+Kristján Eldjárn believed the chapel was square-shaped, based on the floor, but it was later rebuilt in an oval shape.

-Here we are talking about the original chapel about which Kristján Eldjárn wrote a very detailed description in Árbók hins íslenska fornleifafélag and from which I got very good information for this travel-blog.
+Here we are talking about the original chapel about which Kristján Eldjárn wrote a very detailed description in Árbók hins íslenska fornleifafélag, and from which I got excellent information for this travel blog.

 The chapel was most likely used in the Catholic period of Iceland (until 1550).
-And a clay pipe was found in the chapel, so it might have been used as a shelter until at least the 17th century.
+A clay pipe was found in the chapel, suggesting it was used as a shelter until at least the 17th century.

+Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland